-Our data protection officer (DPO) can be contacted on: email@example.com
+Our data protection officer (DPO) can be contacted at: firstname.lastname@example.org

 Information about hospital staff

-We hold contact details for data entry staff, NJR hospital data managers (HDM), surgeons, and trust Chief Executives and trust medical directors.
+We hold contact details for data entry staff, NJR hospital data managers, surgeons, and trust chief executives and trust medical directors.
 Information collected includes name, job title, telephone number and email address.

 The information that we collect about system users and clinicians are collected in order to allow users to submit data to the NJR.
 As such the legal basis for the collection of this information is that we have a legitimate interest in obtaining and processing this data in order to carry out the functions of the NJR

-Surgeons have to be registered with the NJR so that they can have either have procedures submitted in their name as a Consultant in Charge or be recorded as a Lead Surgeon.
+Surgeons have to be registered with the NJR so that they can either have procedures submitted in their name as a consultant in charge or be recorded as a lead surgeon.
 Surgeons are associated with one or more hospitals so that they can be selected for procedures submitted by those hospitals.
 All procedures are associated with a consultant in charge and a lead surgeon who may, or may not be, the same person.
 This is to enable the monitoring of outcomes at a surgical level.
 The data provided by surgeons is linked to data provided by the General Medical Council and a surgeon’s GMC number is linked and stored with the surgeon’s record on the NJR database.

 Surgeons are also encouraged to provide a valid email address when logging onto the NJR’s secure online service, NJR Clinician Feedback.
 All provided email addresses are collected and held in the contact database held and maintained by HQIP and are used to provide surgeons with important information, for example, informing them when data intended for publication as part of the Clinical Outcomes Programme is available for validation.

 As part of our outlier management process, the personal details of operating surgeons who are identified as being statistically outlying for performance are provided to investigating clinicians and Trust Chief Executives in line with our outlier management policies.
 For more information about outlier management see https://www.njrcentre.org.uk/surgeons/surgeon-and-hospital-outcome-publication/

 For Hospital Data Managers (HDM) and Data Entry Staff, the personal data held will include names and contact information (email address and telephone number).
 This data is stored securely in the NJR’s database and is necessary to enable staff to enter and manage the data for those hospitals with which they are associated.
 Without this information, staff will not be able to carry out their duties with respect to the NJR.
 The details of HDMs are held by the NJR’s Regional Coordinators and they are included in the contacts database held and maintained by HQIP.